 So why do we care about the term habitable room or habitable space?
 There are codes that apply to habitable spaces and that restrict habitable spaces or rooms.

 One major restriction is that you cannot have a habitable room in a cellar, but you can have a habitable room or space in a basement.
-This will require understanding the difference between a cellar and basement.
-Yes there is a difference.
-I have another post that goes into the Difference Between a Basement and Cellar if you want to learn more on the subject.
+This scenario will require understanding the difference between a cellar and a basement.
+Yes, there is a difference.
+I have another post that goes into the Difference Between a Basement and a Cellar if you want to learn more on the subject.

-The intended definition of a word or phrase in building codes is a very critical.
-Even if in common speech people use terms differently you must understand the meaning of the words in context to the code.
+The intended definition of a word or phrase in building codes is very critical.
+Even if, in everyday speech, people use terms differently, you must understand the meaning of the words in the context of the code.

 Light and Air Requirements